-Jewish culture, history and religion, Amsterdam
+Jewish culture, history and religion in Amsterdam

 Jewish population, its culture and religion was since the beginning of the 17th Century an important element of life in Amsterdam.
 Several countries in Europe guided by the Catholic Church introduced starting from the 13th C. laws aiming at expulsion of the Jews.
 During the counter-reformation in 16th C. persecutions of Jews still increased.
 While the subject to many restrictions, Jews were permitted to settle in Amsterdam and peacefully observe their religion.
 The boundaries of Jewish life in the city were clear and not all of the limitations were strictly observed.